 All students are required to take the following courses and credits:

 Elective Courses: Students may select from the following courses and credits for a minimum of 12 credits:

 DFN 621(3), 630 (3-6), 661 (3), 692 (3-6), 693 (3-6), 730 (3), 731 (3), 741 (3), 771 (3), 792 (3), 793 (3), 794 (3-6), 795 (3-6), HSD 606, and other courses selected with permission of the Graduate Adviser (total of a minimum of 12 credits).

 A maximum of 9 credits from DFN 730 and 731 may be credited toward the requirements for the MS degree for those students completing the DI program.

 Admission Requirements to Dietetic Internship Program (DI)

 Students who wish to enter the DI must be accepted into Lehman's M.S. in Nutrition Program and then submit an additional application to the DI.
 Places in the DI are limited and therefore admission into the DI is competitive.
 Students must conform to the admissions policies of the DI as itemized on the web pages of the DI program (www.lehman.edu/lehman/dietetics ), which includes the computerized matching program administered through "D & D Digital Systems."

 Included in the DI application are the following:

 - Two recommendations on ACEND forms.

 - Original undergraduate and/or graduate transcripts.

-- ADPD Verification Statement attesting to the completion of ADA-approved coursework equivalent to the undergraduate program in Dietetics, Foods, and Nutrition.
+- ADPD Verification Statement attesting to the completion of ACEND-approved coursework equivalent to the undergraduate program in Dietetics, Foods, and Nutrition.

 - One page personal statement.